santagoy/san-tagoy-xyz/content/games/southern-sky/chargen.md

 ### Stats [^1]

-- Slaying of 8, your ability to strike foes in combat, adds to a 1d20
+- Slaying of 8, your ability to strike foes in combat, adds to a 1d20.
-- Evasion of 10, your ability to avoid attacks in combat, adds to a 1d20
+- Evasion of 10, your ability to avoid attacks in combat, adds to a 1d20. [^2]
-- Movement of 40m, your travel distance in feet per turn while exploring underground
+- Movement of 40m, your travel distance in feet per turn while exploring underground. [^3]
-- Speed of 15 m, your maximum travel distance during a  single combat round
+- Speed of 16 m, your maximum travel distance during a single combat round.
-- Save of 6, your ability to avoid misfortune and harm, adds to a 1d20.
+- Save of 6, your ability to avoid misfortune and harm, adds to a 1d20 + Class level. [^4]
 - Move Silently of 6, your ability to avoid the witness of another, adds to a 1d20.

 Adjust Evasion, Movement, and Move Silently, by your equipment.